assassin990123/credit-capital/README.md

     INFURA_ID=[Infura Project ID]
     ```
 **In order to deploy the account (private key) used for deployment must have admin access to the CAPL token.**
+**In order to deploy the contracts, CAPL must have already been deployed**

 There are three chains currently supported:

 **kovan**